Hungarian real-time reporting to be required on B2C sales

 On a second stage, as from 1 January 2021, B2C sales should be reported in real-time to the Hungarian tax authorities.
 These sales will not be included when they are part of the Mini-One Stop Shop (MOSS) scheme foreseen for distance sales of goods as from 2021.

 Although domestic purchases are not reported in real-time, as from 1 July 2020, all domestic purchases should be reported in the local listing of sales and purchases.
-This is a periodic reporting obligation equivalent to SAF-T returns or control reports, as it includes details of all domestic sales and purchases made in the country.
+This is a periodic reporting obligation equivalent to SAF-T returns or control reports, as it includes details of all domestic purchases made in the country.

 Changes on XML data and tax authorities' tool